cs-open-project/projectsfound/README.md

 介绍: DevLake is a development data platform, providing the data infrastructure for developer teams to analyze and improve their engineering productivity.

-### Fury[Incubating]

-Description: A blazing fast multi-language serialization framework powered by jit and zero-copy

-介绍: A blazing fast multi-language serialization framework powered by jit and zero-copy

-### HoraeDB[Incubating]

-Description: HoraeDB is a high-performance, distributed, cloud native time-series database.

-介绍: HoraeDB is a high-performance, distributed, cloud native time-series database.

 ### HugeGraph[Incubating]

 Description: A large-scale and easy-to-use graph database